reynyrs/Google-maps-scrapper/README.md

-# Google-maps-scrapper
+# GMapsScrapper
-scrapper solo mio
+A data scrapper application that scraps locations with geocodes from google maps